Translations & oral histories

 Letters, logbooks, and long conversations — brought into English with care, and with consent.

 Every translation here was undertaken with the knowledge and blessing of the speaker, or of the family holding the papers.
 Where a voice asked to remain unnamed, I have honored that.
 Where a letter was too private to publish in full, I have used an excerpt or a paraphrase, clearly marked.
+Figures, dates, and place-names have been checked against the original documents; small clarifications from me appear in square brackets.
 This is slow work, and I would not trade it for any other kind.

-Correspondence between a former small-boat captain, now living inland, and his niece at university.
-Written over the course of a single autumn.
-Subjects include: the weather of his childhood, the difficulty of being useful in retirement, the particular loneliness of a boat left in dry dock through summer, and a long paragraph on the proper way to drink tea on a boat that is being tossed.
+Correspondence between a former small-boat captain, now living inland above Bergama, and his niece Zeynep at university in Eskişehir.
+Written over the course of a single autumn on thin blue airmail paper, folded twice and sent with a five-lira stamp he had saved since the 1990s.
+Subjects include: the weather of his childhood in Foça, the difficulty of being useful in retirement, the particular loneliness of a six-metre tirhandil (the Seyfi Kaptan, bought from a widow in 1978) left in dry dock from June through September, and a long paragraph on the proper way to drink tea on a boat that is being tossed.
+Published with the blessing of Mrs. Zeynep Demirkol-Aras and with a short afterword from her.

-Halide tended a small navigation lamp on a headland for thirty-one years.
+Halide Yılmaz tended the small navigation lamp at Sarpıncık Burnu for thirty-one years, from 1958 until the lamp was automated in the winter of 1989.
 She is ninety-one now.
-We spoke across two afternoons in her daughter's garden.
-The published excerpt covers her first winter at the lamp, the ship that did not come back, and a long, surprising digression on the birds that arrived with the wind each February.
+We spoke across two afternoons in her daughter Nebahat's garden in Mordoğan, under a fig tree that, she told me firmly, had been planted in the wrong place by her late son-in-law.
+The published excerpt covers her first winter at the lamp, the freighter Ayşegül that did not come back in February 1963, and a long, surprising digression on the shearwaters that arrived with the wind each February and that she came, over the decades, to consider her only reliable colleagues.

 A Ferryman's Almanac, 1964–1979

-A ferry pilot's personal logbook, not the official one — kept for fifteen years in a series of school notebooks.
-He recorded the weather, the unusual passengers, and, toward the end, the names of regulars who had stopped appearing.
-I worked on this with his son over the course of a year.
-What appears here is a small selection.
+A Haliç ferry pilot's personal logbook, not the official one — kept for fifteen years in a series of forty-kuruş school notebooks with green marbled covers.
+He recorded the weather in his own shorthand (p.ş. for poyraz, şiddetli; l.h. for lodos, hafif), the unusual passengers, and, toward the end, the names of regulars who had stopped appearing.
+I worked on this with his son Ahmet over the course of a year, at a kitchen table in Kasımpaşa.
+What appears here is a small selection, about one entry for every fifty in the original.

-A conversation, in two sittings, with a boat builder whose family has shaped the same six hulls for four generations.
-On wood, on the economics of stubbornness, and on the decision — finally taken, not without grief — to teach the trade to an apprentice from outside the family.
+A conversation, in two sittings at the kıyı kahvesi overlooking the Çandarlı slip, with master kalafatçı Mehmet Arıkan, whose family has shaped the same six hull forms — the Ayvalık piyade, the double-ended tirhandil, and four smaller variants — for four generations.
+On karaağaç for the keel and çam for the planking, on the economics of stubbornness, and on the decision — finally taken in the winter of 2022, not without grief — to teach the trade to Hakan, a young apprentice from Denizli who had arrived asking the right questions.

 A Pocket Book of Coastal Weather Lore

-A long-term project: translating, annotating, and cross-referencing a small bound volume of weather sayings collected in the 1950s by a schoolteacher who spent his holidays on the coast.
-Many of the sayings have fallen out of use; a few are still heard every morning on the quay.
-I expect this to take several more years.
+A long-term project: translating, annotating, and cross-referencing a small bound volume of weather sayings collected between 1949 and 1956 by a schoolteacher named Rıza Nuri Bey, who spent every August on the Karadeniz coast between İnebolu and Sinop.
+Many of the sayings have fallen out of use; a few are still heard every morning on the quay at Cide.
+A representative entry: "Eğer sabah martı susmuşsa, akşam balık da susacaktır" — "If the morning gull has fallen silent, the evening fish will also."
+I have so far rendered 214 of the 611 entries, and expect this to take several more years.
+I am in no hurry.

 "Translation is, among other things, the practice of believing that a stranger's sentence deserves the same patience as one's own."